iZeaoGamer/Zector/latest.md

 addBanTypes(): Adds onto the ban type, in commas, and plussing onto the other validable ban types.
 This is also the same as addMuteTypes().

 removeBanTypes(): Removes all of the ban types from the given ban.
 This is so ban types don't start duplicating onto the next ban.
 This is also the same as removeMuteTypes().

+- Fixed Creepers from stacking, making it harder for raids.
+- Creepers no longer stack.
+Other mobs however, do stack.